 Ransomware is terrifying.
-Trust me when I say that you want to avoid this at all costs.
+Trust me, you want to avoid this at all costs.

 And while absolutely anyone can become a victim of ransomware, it's usually small and medium sized business that are targeted.
 Cyber-criminals know this is a group that typically doesn't spend excessive time or money on cyber-security.